 Think about the emotional highs and lows students are likely to experience.
 Are there stretches of silence when they might feel forgotten?
 Are frustrations going unaddressed?
 Look for ways to enhance student engagement, like:

 Studies show that even small interventions, like sending text messages, can have a positive impact on summer melt and college persistence.
 Encouraging students to make small emotional investments throughout the enrollment process fosters their sense of commitment.
+Small moments of engagement help students build a stronger sense of belonging and commitment.
 As admitted students build a growing connection to your institution, opting out or switching their allegiance to another college will feel more difficult—and become less likely.

 Losing admitted students is one of the costliest recruitment challenges higher ed institutions face.
 It skews budget planning, leaves allocated resources on the table, and may make it more difficult to build the talented, diverse student body you want.
 By mapping the student journey, aligning internal efforts, and addressing emotional touchpoints, colleges can improve their yield rates and create a more engaged incoming class.